-Too Large Is as Bad as Too Small
+Too Big Is as Bad as Too Small

 A properly sized air conditioner follows what we call the Goldilocks Rule: neither oversized nor undersized, but just right.
-Your technician can make the determination by measuring the square footage of your home and factors such as insulation and sunlight exposure.
+Your technician will make the determination with the above-mentioned heat load calculation, by measuring the square footage of your home and factors such as insulation, the number of windows and doors, how high the ceilings are in the space, and sunlight exposure.
 This ensures that your new system is as efficient as it can be, saving you money and helping cut down on wear and tear.

-For quality air conditioning replacement services in Sacramento, CA, call the pros at Sierra Pacific Home & Comfort, Inc. today!
+For quality air conditioning services and more, call “The Guys in the Big Red Trucks” here at Sierra Pacific Home & Comfort, Inc. today!